ethers-io/ethers.js/docs/v5/api/utils/logger/README.md

 #### *Logger* . *levels* . **INFO**

-Only log output for infomational, warnings and errors.
+Only log output for informational, warnings and errors.

 #### *Logger* . *levels* . **WARNING**